Chocolate Peanut Butter Granola Bars

 - Add the honey, butter, and brown sugar to a medium saucepan.
 Cook over medium heat until the butter melts and the sugar dissolves, stirring occasionally.
 Let the mixture come to a light bubble for 1 minute while stirring.

-- When the butter mixture is ready, remove it from the heat, and stir in the vanilla, salt, and peanut butter.
+- When the butter mixture is ready, remove it from the heat and stir in the vanilla, salt, and peanut butter.
+Stir until well blended.

-- Add the oats and the peanuts to the saucepan, and stir to combine.
+- Add the oats and peanuts, and stir to combine.
 Make sure none of the oats are dry.

-- Place all of the oat mixture in the prepared pan.
-Use a rubber spatula or the bottom of a greased measuring cup to press firmly the mixture into the pan very well.
+- Spoon the mixture into the prepared baking dish.
+Use a rubber spatula or the bottom of a greased measuring cup to firmly press it down.

-- Let this cool for about 10 minutes before sprinkling the mini chocolate chips over the top.
-Press the chocolate chips into the granola bars with the bottom of a measuring cup.
+- Let the mixture cool for about 10 minutes, then press in the mini chocolate chips with the bottom of a measuring cup.

-- Let the granola bars cool for at least 2 hours.
-Lift the bars from the pan using the edges of the parchment, and place them on a cutting board.
+- Let the granola bars cool in the fridge for at least 2 hours.
+Lift the bars from the pan using the edges of the parchment and place them on a cutting board.
 Cut into desired shape and size and serve.

 Notes